Blueberry croissants are one of my favourite kind of rolls with fruits.

 I recently bought a jar of blueberries, some of which I froze.
-I will probably make dumplings from those sometime later as I love pierogi with bluebrries.
+I will probably make dumplings from those sometime later as I love pierogi with blueberries.
 From the other half, I have prepared these yummy croissants – you can see below how I made them.

 Pour yoghurt into a cup, add yeast and mix thoroughly.

 Sift flour into a large bowl, add soft margarine, salt and caster sugar.
 Mix them with your fingers until the ingredients begin to combine.
-At that point, add the yeast dissolved in yoghurt and also two eggs.
+At that point, add the yeast dissolved in yogurt and also two eggs.
 Knead the dough for a few minutes until all the ingredients are well combined.